 I write about Choosing Transition– making the decision, and the work involved in coming to living female- and the Road map, on how constrained the “acceptable” way of transitioning is.
 Making your own decision, you may be pleased to learn of resemblances between trans and cis women’s brains.

-I have written on surgery for gender reassignment: Orchiectomy and homosexual transsexuals, and A Tranny paradox on why I had the operation.
+I have written on surgery for gender reassignment: Orchiectomy and A Tranny paradox on why I had the operation.
 You need to know about dilation of the neovagina after the operation, though you can have labiaplasty without a neo-vagina.
 Your vagina may be created from part of your bowel, a colo-vaginoplasty.
 Don’t have it unless you are certain you want it.
 I keep coming back to this.
 You get the appearance, not the reality, of female sexual organs.
 Now, I advise against genital surgery.

 Even though I transitioned in 2002, and felt more myself than ever before, I have gone through a series of self-acceptance experiences far more recently.
 We deny ourselves to make ourselves men, and it scars us.
 Though light is a wave and a particle: I could see myself as a man, a woman, both, or neither, or as a trans woman.